roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

 * **asking questions**

-  Feel free to ask questions on our mailing list or IRC channel.
+  Feel free to ask questions on our mailing list or Matrix chat.
 See :doc:`/about_project/contacts` page for details.

 * **getting credits**